Introduction & PAC Pattern

 What is WakaPAC?

-WakaPAC is a complete application framework in a single JavaScript file that provides reactive data binding, component hierarchy, and automatic DOM updates.
-Include one script tag, write HTML and JavaScript, and you're building reactive applications - no npm, no bundlers, no configuration files.
+WakaPAC is a reactive UI library in a single JavaScript file that provides data binding, component coordination, and automatic DOM updates.

 About the name